 She would bloody well know if her marten was a Kirin,

 It was a Lightning-Mongoose that ate an Eland antelope's core, a Draconic Stag's core, and a Draconic carp's core.
 Ariel had taken on some faux-Kirin traits, sure, but they were superficial, possessing no ability.
 A true Kirin, according to her research, could Command Weather, Plane-Shift, Shape-Shift, use Telepathy and Illusion at will, and speak.
 Her marten-creature was restricted to "EE-ee", face nuzzling, and shooting lightning.

 "Hear that cry?" a voice ratified the crowd's presupposition with complete incompetence.
 "A true Kirin neighs like a horse, this is a young Kirin, so it goes 'Eeeee…'"

 Gwen felt like she should thank the bullshitter personally.

 "Holy shit, the girl killed a Kirin and absorbed its Core?"

 "They eat human flesh, you know, like Dragons."

 "An adult Kirin could obliterate Hangzhou by itself."

 Liu turned to Guo with his mouth open, all composure thrown to the five winds.

-“ARE YOU ALL INSANE?”
-Liu blurted out.
-“YOUR SON WENT AND KILLED A KIRIN FOR YOUR GRANDDAUGHTER?!”
+"ARE YOU ALL INSANE?" her grandfather's foe blurted out.
+"YOUR SON WENT AND KILLED A KIRIN FOR YOUR GRANDDAUGHTER?!"